 So far Blue Heron has created 148 blog entries.

-(August 4, 2012 — Gettysburg, PA) French received the John M. Carroll Award by the Little Bighorn Association for Custer’s Best: The Story of Company M, 7th Cavalry at the Little Bighorn, judged the best annual book of George Custer or the Little Bighorn.
+In August 2012 French MacLean, US Army Retired received the John M. Carroll Award by the Little Bighorn Association for Custer’s Best: The Story of Company M, 7th Cavalry at the Little Bighorn, judged the best annual book of George Custer or the Little Bighorn.
 See what some prominent readers think of the book.

 (August 2, 2012 — Atglen, PA) Turn in of Stalingrad: The Death of the German Sixth Army, 1942-1943 to Editor Bob Biondi at Schiffer Publishing.
 Book is scheduled for publication in 2013.
 Once a cover has been approved, it will appear on the site.